 The exact replica of all individual issues are accompanied by a commentary booklet including an overview of the content, an English translation of all texts, and a scholarly essay which places the journal in its historical context.

-Edited by Lars Müller in collaboration with the Bauhaus-Archiv/Museum für Gestaltung
+Edited by and initiated by Lars Müller in collaboration with Bauhaus-Archiv/Museum für Gestaltung, Berlin

 With an essay by Astrid Bähr